hansiglaser/pas-libusb/README.rst

  - libusb(x) and its header translation are licensed under LGPL 2.1 (or later).
  - Some C preprocessor macros were translated to Pascal functions.
 These are licensed under a modified LGPL.
- - All other pascal units (especially the OOP wrapper) are licensed under a modified LGPL which allows static linking (see the file COPYING.modifiedLGPL.txt).
+ - All other Pascal units (especially the OOP wrapper) are licensed under a modified LGPL which allows static linking (see the file COPYING.modifiedLGPL.txt).
  - The example programs are released as public domain so you can base